 Capital assets are initially recorded at cost.
-The cost of capital assets received as contributions is considered to be the fair value at the date of the contribution.
+The costs of capital assets received as contributions are considered to be the fair value at the date of the contribution.
 Capital assets are amortized on a straight-line basis over their estimated useful life as follows.

 Buildings 40 years

 Building service equipment 5 to 28 years

-Equipment 3 to 20years
+Equipment 3 to 20 years